-- (12) Review and closeout the ATP, CLP, and Certification Programs, only when the records are complete.
-Forward discrepancies or inadequate documentation to the Battalion CSM upon identification. - (13) Manage battalion schools program - (14) Obtain and maintain ATRRS access - (15) Maintain an OML and facilitate the scheduling of soldiers to attend resident NCOPDS through the brigade senior master trainer via the USAREC G3 Schools Management SharePoint. - (16) Verify enrollment in ALMS or Blackboard for the DL pre-resident phase of the Station Commander Course (SCC) and Health Care Recruiter Course (HCRC) - (17) Facilitate the scheduling of officers and enlisted soldiers for functional courses at the Recruiting Retention College (RRC) - (18) Submit all battalion request for school/course deferment, cancellation, or changes to the brigade schools manager via the USAREC G3 Schools Management SharePoint. - (19) Serve as the primary or assistant system administrator for Digital Training Management System (DTMS). - (20) Administer, track, and upload into DTMS all ACFT results and height/weight stats for the Army Body Composition Program IAW AR 350-1. - (21) Deploy MTs throughout the battalion as needed to conduct training. - (22) Coordinate all battalion level boards and training events.
+- (8) Initiate the applicable Leader Development Program when warranted for the Soldier per this regulation. - (9) Monitor and track all Leader Development Programs for the organization in the Leader Development SharePoint (see Appendix J). - (10) Monitor and track the administration and conduct of certification programs (see Appendix F) - (11) Provide training assistance for all Leader Development and certification programs. - (12) Review and closeout the ATP, CLP, and Certification Programs, only when the records are complete.
+Forward discrepancies or inadequate documentation to the Battalion CSM upon identification. - (13) Manage battalion schools' program, actively review the organization to identify soldiers needing schools. - (14) Obtain and maintain ATRRS access. - (15) Maintain an OML when needed for schools. - (16) Facilitate the scheduling of soldiers to attend resident NCOPDS through the brigade senior master trainer via the IPPSA Personal Action Request (PAR). - (17) Verify enrollment in ALMS or Blackboard for the DL pre-resident phase of the Station Commander Course (SCC) and Health Care Recruiter Course (HCRC) - (18) Facilitate the scheduling of officers and enlisted soldiers for functional courses at the Recruiting Retention College (RRC) utilizing the USAREC G3 Schools Management SharePoint. - (19) Submit all battalion request for NCOPDS school/course deferment, cancellation, or changes to the brigade school's manager via the IPPSA Personal Action Requests. - (20) Submit all battalion request for Functional school/course deferment, cancellation, or changes to the brigade school's manager via the USAREC G3 Schools Management SharePoint. - (21) Serve as the primary or assistant system administrator for Digital Training Management System (DTMS). - (22) Administer, track, and upload into DTMS all ACFT results and height/weight stats for the Army Body Composition Program IAW AR 350-1. - (23) Deploy MTs throughout the battalion as needed to conduct training. - (24) Coordinate all battalion level boards and training events. - (25) Submit School Request on all newly reclassified NCOs to CMF 79R to attend Station Commander Course within 30-days of reclassification. - (26) Manages oversight on the Master Trainer Roster for the BN located on the USAREC G3 Training SharePoint, ensure all BN Trainers are accurate on the Roster. - (27) Monitor and track all required Mandatory training IAW AR 350-1.